• Skip to primary navigation

 • Matrix cysts are follicular cysts whose linings resemble cells from the hair bulb and the inner root sheath.
 These are noted for sometimes becoming larger skin growths called pilomatricomas.

-• As the name may imply, hybrid cysts are a combination of the three follicular cyst types above and can progress to larger skin masses known as trichoepitheliomas.
+• As the name implies, hybrid cysts are a combination of the three follicular cyst types above and can progress to larger skin masses known as trichoepitheliomas.

 Dermoid cysts